-A router, or multicast-enabled switch, can periodically ask their hosts is they want to receive multicast traffic.
+A router, or multicast-enabled switch, can periodically ask its hosts if they want to receive multicast traffic.
 If there is more than one router/switch on the LAN performing IP multicasting, one of these devices is elected "querier" and assumes the responsibility of querying the LAN for group members.